theo-bloesch/xArm6_Pick_Place/README.md

 The application is sparated in two part :

-1. The simulation with isaac sim omniverse
+1. The simulation with isaac sim omniverse (trajectory generation with rmpflow)
-2. The trajectory generation with Curobo and the library Cumotion
+2. The trajectory generation with Curobo and the library Cumotion (with motion_gen)

 [Official IsaacSim documentation](https://docs.omniverse.nvidia.com/isaacsim/latest/advanced_tutorials/tutorial_advanced_adding_new_manipulator.html)